 They will want to know they’re not just a name on a ‘fingers-crossed’ email list.

 4) What’s in it for them?
-Besides basking in a glow of having given to charity, or the promise of ‘exposure’ (which the artist likely doesn’t need, or you can’t meaningfully provide).
+Besides basking in the glow of having given to charity, or the promise of ‘exposure’ (which the artist likely doesn’t need, or you can’t meaningfully provide)?

 5) Can you be flexible in your timings?
 Artists may want to help, but can’t do so right away.
 All good things come to those who wait, so be prepared to.
 You can’t have ‘on-demand’, fast, AND free.

 6) If the artist says no, do you have your reply ready?
 ALWAYS send a ‘thank you anyway’ email.
 It’s very poor form to simply fail to reply.
 Unless you really have sent out 500 emails en masse.

 7) If the artist says yes, do you have your reply (and your gratitude) ready?

 8) What happens after the work is created/donated?
 Explain how the artist is involved in the project beyond just handing over the booty.